OPC Climate Change Program

 - California’s Fourth Climate Change Assessment

 The Fourth Climate Change Assessment is an inter-agency effort to implement a substantial portion of the State’s Climate Change Research Plan.
 The Climate Change Research Plan articulates near-term climate change research needs to ensure that the state stays on track to meet its climate goals.
-The Ocean Protection Council, with help from the California Ocean Science Trust, is leading the Coastal Sector of the Assessment.
-Find more information on the development of the Statewide Coastal Sector Report here.
+The OPC, with help from the California Ocean Science Trust, is leading the Coastal Sector of the Assessment.
+Find more information on the development of the Statewide Coastal Sector Report.

 - Safeguarding California